 The global surgery movement has achieved incredible gains over the last decade.
-From the landmark Lancet Commission on Global Surgery in 2015, which for the first time called for the provision of quality surgical and anesthesia care for all, to the unanimous passage of the Emergency, Critical and Operative (ECO) Care World Health Assembly resolution in 2024, the progress in global surgery has been nothing short of remarkable.
+From the landmark Lancet Commission on Global Surgery in 2015, which for the first time called for the provision of quality surgical and anaesthesia care for all, to the unanimous passage of the Emergency, Critical and Operative (ECO) Care World Health Assembly resolution in 2024, the progress in global surgery has been nothing short of remarkable.

-And throughout these 10 years, one small-but-mighty group has been at the forefront, uniting associations and organizations across continents to advocate for the neglected surgical patient: the Global Alliance for Surgical, Obstetric, Trauma, and Anesthesia Care (G4 Alliance).
+Throughout these 10 years, one group has been at the forefront, uniting associations and organizations across continents to advocate for the neglected surgical patient: the Global Alliance for Surgical, Obstetric, Trauma, and Anaesthesia Care (G4 Alliance).

-The G4 Alliance began as a coalition of 20 member organizations and has grown exponentially over the years, doubling its membership in the last five years alone.
-Now an organization of more than 70 of the leading nonprofit and corporate entities working in the global surgery space, we are better positioned than ever to realize our mission of ensuring that every individual, regardless of location or circumstance, has access to safe, timely, and affordable surgical and anesthesia services.
+The G4 Alliance began as a coalition of 20 member organizations and has grown rapidly over the years.
+Now an organization of nearly 80 of the leading nonprofit and corporate entities working in the global surgery space, we are better positioned than ever to realize our mission of ensuring that every individual, regardless of location or circumstance, has access to safe, timely, and affordable surgical and anaesthesia services.

-To reach our goals and ensure surgical, obstetric, trauma, and anesthesia (SOTA) care for the 5 billion people around the world who still lack access, the G4 Alliance will continue to expand its membership and reach.
+To reach our goals and ensure surgical, obstetric, trauma, and anaesthesia (SOTA) care for the 5 billion people around the world who still lack access, the G4 Alliance will continue to expand its membership and reach.
 We will deepen our collaboration with government, policymakers, donors, healthcare providers, academia, and civil society organizations to ensure that surgical care is not just prioritized-but also is wholly transformed.

-To this end, the G4 Alliance is excited to spearhead and implement groundbreaking projects such as the Operative Encounter Registry (OER) and Community of Practice (CoP), a data-driven, patient-centered tool and collaboration model that has the potential to improve the quality and access to surgical care for millions of patients.
-Our hope is that healthcare providers across multiple regions will be able to leverage the OER to collect, analyze, and utilize patient data to address surgical care disparities in low- and middle-income countries-supported by a virtual community of their peers-ultimately creating a sustainable model for improving surgical care globally and for strengthening health systems more broadly.
+To this end, the G4 Alliance is excited to spearhead and implement groundbreaking projects, such as the Operative Encounter Registry and Community of Practice-a data-driven, patient-centered tool and collaboration model that has the potential to improve the quality and access to surgical care for millions of patients.
+We envision healthcare providers across low- and middle-income (LMIC) countries leveraging the Operative Encounter Registry to collect, analyze, and utilize patient data to address surgical care disparities-supported by a virtual community of their peers.
+The Operative Encounter Registry holds potential for a sustainable model for improving surgical care and strengthening health systems globally.